EmmaRamirez/Clickopolis/README.md

 ## Notes
 This game is still a work in progress, and as such things are bound to wildly change.

-To run, just `npm install` and then type `http-server` in the command line.
+To run, just navigate to `clickopolis-delta` then `npm install` and then type `http-server` in the command line.

-Clickopolis-delta is the current working version of teh game (written in Typescript :]).
+Clickopolis-delta is the current working version of the game (written in Typescript :]).

 ## Roadmap
 - Documentation